search icon

 • The IRS only allows LLC members to receive a salary if the entity is taxed like a corporation.
 LLCs that maintain their default tax status must pay their members through distributions only.
 Those distributions are taxable income subject to personal income taxes and self-employment taxes.

-Since income tax obligations can be tricky no matter what your business structure is, we highly recommend consulting with a licensed tax professional for help.
+Since income tax obligations can be tricky no matter what the business structure is, it’s highly recommended to consult with a licensed tax professional for help.

 • LLC members usually won’t receive a W-2 from their own LLC.
 The only exception is LLCs that elect to be taxed like a corporation.
 Those LLCs can pay their members like employees, complete with payroll taxes, income tax withholding payments, employee wages, and W-2s.